Non-overlap Average Treatment Effect Bounds: Introduction

-In this work, we propose a novel approach for the identification and estimation of the partial identification bounds for the ATE that do not require overlap and do not require a priori knowledge of the overlap population.
-The core contributions, spanning identification, estimation, and demonstration of finite-sample performance, are described below.
+In this work, we propose a novel approach for identification and estimation of partial identification bounds for the ATE that does not require overlap and does not require a priori knowledge of the overlap population.
+Our approach makes three contributions: we derive partial identification bounds that do not require overlap, develop $\sqrt{n}$-rate estimators with uniform inference guarantees, and compare our approach theoretically and via simulations to traditional methods based on point estimators of the ATE.

-\paragraph{Contribution 1} We propose novel partial identification bounds for the ATE that are identified only assuming consistency, conditional exchangeability and boundedness of the outcome, but not overlap.
-These bounds, which we refer to as \textit{non-overlap bounds}, combine a point estimate of the average treatment effect within a subpopulation satisfying overlap with an analysis of the ``worst-case'' treatment effect among the complementary non-overlap subpopulation, using a definition of overlap in terms of a propensity score threshold.
-Our derivation follows directly from the analysis in \cite{manski1990nonparametricbounds} -- we essentially take their derivation one step further by dividing the population into overlap and non-overlap subpopulations.
-However, as opposed to Manski bounds, the non-overlap bounds we propose are informative in the sense that they exclude zero and achieve sign-identification of the ATE in realistic scenarios.
-Specifically, the non-overlap bounds are informative whenever the proportion of the population in the non-overlap subpopulation is smaller than the magnitude of the treatment effect in the overlap population.
+\paragraph{Contribution 1: Identification.} We derive \textit{non-overlap bounds} for the ATE, identified only assuming consistency, conditional exchangeability and outcome boundedness, \emph{but not overlap}.
+The bounds combine a point estimate of the treatment effect within an overlap subpopulation with worst-case bounds on the complementary non-overlap subpopulation, defined in terms of a propensity score threshold.
+The bounds are informative whenever the non-overlap subpopulation is small relative to the treatment effect in the overlap subpopulation.